Constructive Public Comment

 DETAILED RECOMMENDATIONS

-4. If a rule raises many issues, do not feel obligated to comment on every one—select those issues that concern and affect you the most and/or you understand the best.
+5. If a rule raises many issues, do not feel obligated to comment on every one—select those issues that concern and affect you the most and/or you understand the best.
+You do not need to submit comments on all of the proposals in a rule.

-6. Although agencies receive and appreciate all comments, constructive comments (either positive or negative) are the most likely to have an influence.
+7. Although agencies receive and appreciate all comments, constructive comments (either positive or negative) are the most likely to have an influence.
+However, subjective, vague, or non-constructive comments can hinder the ability to implement meaningful change.

-8. The comment process is not a vote.
-The board, commission, or government is attempting to formulate the best policy, so when crafting a comment it is important that you adequately explain the reasoning behind your position.
+9. The comment process is not a vote.
+The board, commission, agency, or government is attempting to formulate the best policy, so when crafting a comment it is important that you adequately explain the reasoning behind your position.

-9. Identify credentials and experience that may distinguish your comments from others.
-If you are commenting in an area in which you have relevant personal or professional experience (i.e., scientist, attorney, fisherman, businessman, etc.) say so.
+10. Identify credentials and experience that may distinguish your comments from others.
+If you are commenting in an area in which you have relevant personal or professional experience (i.e., scientist, attorney, fisherman, archaeologist, botanist, board member, etc.) say so.
+Pro tip: You can submit two sets of comments—one from a professional perspective and one from a personal perspective—to provide a well-rounded viewpoint.

 • Attachment1_<insert title of document>